ewdurbin/evacuate_2stp/README.md

 pipenv run python decrypt_2STP.py --encrypted-2stp-export <path to your 2STP export>
 ```

-[^1]: See "Can I migrate my account data to another authenticator app?" section of [the end of support accouncement](http://thomasrzhao.com/2stp-support/end-of-support/) for details on generating this export.
+<a name="footnote1">1</a>: See "Can I migrate my account data to another authenticator app?" section of [the end of support accouncement](http://thomasrzhao.com/2stp-support/end-of-support/) for details on generating this export.